Call our Helpline0800 02 888 40

 Child Bereavement UK trains and supports professionals and volunteers whose work brings them into contact with bereaved families.

-Generally parents or main carers are the best people to talk about sad news with their children, but if they are unable to do this then a close relative or caring adult known to the child would be most helpful.
+Generally parents or main carers are the best people to talk about sad news with their children.

 This information is mostly aimed at medical professionals, although it may also be helpful for other professionals involved in a family’s care at this time.